 This local’s secret walk can be reached by car from Bradley’s Head Road, Mosman, but why would you go by car, when part of the magic is to take the Taronga Park Zoo ferry from Sydney’s Circular Quay (pronounced KEY)?

-In your Hidden Sydney adventure, having taken the ferry you let your fellow ferry passengers either take the bus from the ferry jetty or walk up the hill to the Zoo.
-Instead of these alternatives, you will bear right on a small pathway that drops below the road level and leads you along the harbour edge.
+In your Hidden Sydney adventure, having taken the ferry, you let your fellow ferry passengers either take the bus from the ferry jetty or walk up the hill to the zoo.

 The pathway passes that grand old dowager Atholl Hall – once a very grand mansion.
 It now has a small café where you might want to collect an ice-cream for the walk.